IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/README.md

 6. [Deployments of Code in GitHub Repos](documentation/6-github.md)
 7. [Source to Image Deployments](documentation/7-source-to-image.md)

 The first lab describes how to install all required prerequisites.
-In this easiest this is only Docker Desktop and an image with all other tools.
+In the easiest case this is only Docker Desktop and an image with all other tools.

 Lab 2 and 3 describe how to develop a microservice with Java EE and Eclipse MicroProfile.